Impact of the COVID-19 pandemic on the Walt Disney Company: Theme parks

 On June 10, 2020, the Disneyland Resort in California announced its intentions for reopening.
 Pending local government approval, the resort intended to open the Downtown Disney shopping district on July 9.
 The reopening of the Disneyland Park and Disney California Adventure was set to follow shortly after on July 17, 2020, sixty-five years to the day the original park opened.
 However, the reopening of Disneyland, Disney California Adventure and Disney owned resort hotels were postponed indefinitely due to the continuation of the pandemic.

 On June 1, the Tokyo Disneyland Resort shopping district, Ikspiari, reopened to the public.
 The Parks reopened on July 1.

 Disneyland Paris reopened on July 15, 2020, but closed in late October when France started a second lockdown.

 On September 29, 2020, the New York Times reported that Disney was laying off 28,000 people in the United States, due to the impact of the pandemic on its parks, resorts, cruise line, and retail store business.
 According to Josh D'Amaro, the chairman of Disney's parks, 67% of the employees reported to be laid off were part-time workers who were paid by the hour.

 On November 9, 2020, the Disneyland Resort announced additional furloughs for executive, salaried and hourly cast members.
 No reopening date for the California parks was known.

 On January 11, 2021, Orange County officials announced that Disneyland was set to become a massive COVID-19 vaccination site.

 On February 8, 2021, outdoor dining reopened in Downtown Disney.
 From March 18 through April 19, 2021, Disneyland and Disney California hosted a limited-capacity ticketed event called “A Touch of Disney”, which offered guests to shop at stores and enjoy eateries around the parks.
-On March 5, 2021, it was announced that Disneyland and Disney California Adventure could reopen with capacity restrictions beginning April 1, 2021.
+On March 5, 2021, it was announced that Disneyland and Disney California Adventure could reopen with capacity restrictions beginning on April 1, 2021.
 Four days later, Disney CEO Bob Chapek announced at a shareholder's meeting that the company was planning on officially reopening the parks in late April 2021.
 On March 17, 2021, it was then announced by Disney Parks, Experiences and Products that both Disneyland and Disney California Adventure would officially reopen on April 30, 2021.

 On May 3, 2021, the return of the Disney College Program in Orlando was announced for June 2021 with priority given for 2020 applicants to reapply.
 Though no immediate announcement was made for the program in Anaheim, the Culinary Program, Professional Internships or the International Programs, in July 2021, the Culinary Program was confirmed to return to Orlando for the August 2021 semester.

 Disneyland Paris reopened on June 17, 2021, marking the first day in 17 months that all Disney parks worldwide were open.